fischejo/android-chip-edittextview/README.md

         chipEditTextView.setOnFocusShrinkChips(false);

- 5. You can use the `ChipCreator` and `BaseChip` interface to implement your custom chips:
+ 5. You can use the `ChipCreator` and `BaseChip` interfaces to implement your custom chips:

         private static class DefinedChipCreator implements ChipCreator {